TK

 What happens if my landlord doesn't return my deposit on time in Washington?

-In Washington, the penalty for wrongfully withholding a security deposit is: Up to 2x wrongfully withheld amount plus attorney's fees.
+In Washington, the penalty for wrongfully withholding a security deposit is: Failure to comply within 30 days makes landlord liable for full deposit and bars any defense to tenant's recovery claim.
+Court may award up to 2x the deposit for intentional refusal, plus attorney's fees.
 You can sue in small claims court to recover the deposit plus the statutory penalty.

 Does my landlord in Washington have to pay interest on my security deposit?